DATA PROTECTION ADDENDUM

 3. PROCESSING OF PERSONAL DATA

 3.1.
 Scope.
-The use of the Platform by the Customer and the Customer management relationship may entail the Processing of Customer Data by Globalization Partners as a Processor on behalf of Customer.
+The use of the Platform by the Customer and the Customer management relationship may entail the Processing of Customer Data by Globalization Partners as a Processor or Service Provider on behalf of Customer.

 3.2.
 Instructions.
 Globalization Partners will process Customer Data in accordance with Customer’s documented instructions.
 Customer agrees that this Addendum, the Master Agreement, and Annex I attached hereunder, comprise Customer’s complete instructions to Globalization Partners regarding the Processing of Customer Data.
 Any additional or alternate instructions must be agreed between the parties in writing, including the costs (if any) associated with complying with such instructions.
 Globalization Partners is not responsible for determining if Customer’s instructions are compliant with applicable law.
 However, if Globalization Partners is of the opinion that a Customer instruction infringes applicable Data Protection Laws, Globalization Partners shall notify Customer as soon as reasonably practicable and shall not be required to comply with such infringing instruction.